tarlingvallimlab/Absorption-CYP7A1/README.md

 + Cutadapt v4.0

 *Citation:*
 + Martin M. Cutadapt removes adapter sequences from high-throughput sequencing reads. *EMBnetJournal*.
-2011;17:10-2. https://doi.org/10.14806/ej.17.1.200
+2011;17:10-2. https://doi.org/10.14806/ej.17.1.200 (https://github.com/FelixKrueger/TrimGalore)

 ### > STAR
-This folder contains input and outout for STARalign.sh
+This folder contains input and outout for STARalign.sh.

 #### 1. STARalign.sh
-This script aligns Trim Galore-trimmed FASTQ files to the *Mus musculus* genome using Terminal (Mac).
+This script aligns Trim Galore-trimmed FASTQ files to the *Mus musculus* genome using using Hoffman2 High-Performance Compute Cluster.

 + STAR v2.7.11a
 + *Mus musculus* mm10 reference genome: GCF_000001635.26_GRCm38.p6_genomic.fna

 *Citation:*
-+ Dobin A, Davis CA, Schlesinger F, Drenkow J, Zaleski C, Jha S, et al. STAR: ultrafast universal RNA-seq aligner. *Bioinforma.
-Oxf.
-Engl.* 2013;29:15–21. https://doi.org/10.1093/bioinformatics/bts635.
-PMID: 23104886
++ Dobin, A., Davis, C.A., Schlesinger, F., Drenkow, J., Zaleski, C., Jha, S., Batut, P., Chaisson, M., and Gingeras, T.R.
+(2013).
+STAR: ultrafast universal RNA-seq aligner. *Bioinformatics* 29, 15–21. https://doi.org/10.1093/bioinformatics/bts635.

 ### > featureCounts
-This folder contains input and output for featurecounts.sh
+This folder contains input and output for featurecounts.sh.

 #### 1. featurecounts.sh
-This script takes in the STAR-mapped reads (INSERT HERE.bam) and the Mus Musculus mm10 reference genome annotation file including chromosomal coordinates and outputs a large matrix of the number of reads assigned to unique gene features.
+This script takes in the STAR-mapped reads (INSERT HERE.bam) and the Mus Musculus mm10 reference genome annotation file including chromosomal coordinates and outputs a large matrix of the number of reads assigned to unique gene features using Hoffman2 High-Performance Compute Cluster.

 + Subread v3.6.3
 + *Mus musculus* mm10 annotation file: Mus_musculus.GRCm38.102.gtf

 *Citation:*
-+ Liao, Y., Smyth, G. K. & Shi, W. featureCounts: an efficient general purpose program for assigning sequence reads to genomic features. *Bioinforma.
-Oxf.
-Engl.* 2014;30:923–930. https://doi.org/10.1093/bioinformatics/btt656.
-PMID: 24227677
++ Liao, Y., Smyth, G.K., and Shi, W. (2014). featureCounts: an efficient general purpose program for assigning sequence reads to genomic features. *Bioinformatics* 30, 923–930. https://doi.org/10.1093/bioinformatics/btt656.

 ### > DESeq2
-This folder contains the R script and output for CYP7A1_absorption_DESeq2.R
+This folder contains the R script and output for CYP7A1_absorption_DESeq2.R.

 #### 1. CYP7A1_absorption_DESeq2.R
 This script takes the raw count matrix created with featureCounts and processes it through DESeq2 modelling to find differentially expressed genes in livers between control CRISPR and *Cyp7a1* CRISPR mice (FDR 5%).
 This script also generates and exports a dataframe of normalized counts for all samples (DESeq2's median of ratios scaling) from the raw input.
 Genes whose counts sum to less than 500 across all samples are excluded from normalized counts matrix.